 ABC Commissary | Quick Service Restaurant

-Inspired by the commissaries found on studio lots, the quick service ABC Commissary serves up light entrees like the Curry Rice Bowl with Shrimp, Shrimp Tacos, Buffalo Chicken Grilled Cheese Sandwich, and the plant-based California Burger.
+Inspired by the commissaries found on studio lots, the quick service ABC Commissary serves up light entrees like the Mediterranean Salad (with or without chicken), Shrimp Tacos, Buffalo Chicken Grilled Cheese Sandwich, and the plant-based California Burger.
 With TVs airing ABC reruns and blissfully air-conditioned seating, this is a wonderful spot to cool down and recharge for kids and adults alike.

 Sci-Fi Dine-In Theater Restaurant | Table Service Restaurant

-There’s no question that Disney World is known as much for its immersive dining options as it is for its attractions, and Hollywood Studios is no exception.
+There’s no question that Disney World is known as much for its immersive dining options as it is for its attractions, and restaurants at Hollywood Studios are no exception.
 With its drive-in movie-style seating and cheesy sci-fi movie clips playing on repeat, the Sci-Fi Dine-In Theatre Restaurant takes the concept of dinner and a show to a whole other level.
-Food options are as classic and comforting as the old school setting and include Fried Dill Pickles, a Drive-in BBQ Burger, Warm Glazed Doughnuts, and the House-made Sci-Fi Candy Bar.
+Food options are as classic and comforting as the old-school setting and include the Fried Dill Pickles, Drive-in BBQ Burger, Pork on Pork Burger and Pan-Seared Salmon Pasta.
 There’s even a plant-based Cookie Shake available for all the vegetarians and vegans out there.

 Echo Lake Restaurants